SharpSet/sharpdev/README.md

         - Inputting Args with env vars like $_ARG{1, 2, 3, 4, etc}

 Here are all the scripts you have available:

+If no script is called, the "default" script will be run.

 echo2 || full || build || test1 || test2 || test3 || echo1 ||
 ```